Kanchenjunga Circuit trek

 - We are Himalayan trekking specialists having operated trips in Nepal for many years.
 Roland Hunter has designed the itinerary from his first-hand experience of this trek.

-- The Mountain Company has organised eight successful Kangchenjunga Circuit treks.
+- The Mountain Company has organised nine successful Kangchenjunga Circuit treks.
 For more information on how these treks went please take a look at our Trip Reports.
+After our group in November 2024, we redesigned the itinerary based on their feedback to drive further at the start.

 - Our AITO Traveller Reviews for Kanchenjunga Circuit have a holiday rating of 100%.
 Based on client feedback we won the 2018 Gold Award as AITO Tour Operator of the Year.
 Read more about our Testimonials and Awards.